BP (BP) Q4 2024 earnings summary

 Underlying replacement cost profit for 2024 was $8.9 billion, down from $13.8 billion in 2023; Q4 underlying RC profit was $1.2 billion, with an IFRS headline loss of $2.0 billion after $3.1–$3.4 billion in adverse adjusting items.

-Capital expenditure for 2024 was $16.2 billion, in line with guidance; divestment and other proceeds totaled $4.2 billion.
+Full year capital expenditure was $16.2 billion; divestment and other proceeds totaled $4.2 billion.

 Outlook and guidance